An order out of nowhere: a new algorithm for infinite-domain CSPs: Model-Complete Cores and Injective Polymorphisms

 \begin{lemma} Let $\sA$ be a first-order reduct of $\sH$ that is a model-complete core.
 If $\CA$ does not have a uniformly continuous clone homomorphism to $\Projs$, then it contains a binary essential operation. \end{lemma}

 \begin{proof} It follows from Corollary 6.9 in~\cite{Topo} that $\CA$ contains a ternary essential operation.
 Moreover, the binary relation $O:=\{(a,b)\mid a\neq b\in H\}$ is an orbit under $\Aut(\sH)$ that is \emph{free}, i.e., for every $(c,d)\in H^2$, there exists $a\in H$ such that $(a,c),(a,d)\in O$.
-Now, the lemma follows directly from Proposition 22 in~\cite{SmoothApproximations}. \end{proof}
+Now, the lemma follows directly from Proposition 22 in~\cite{SmoothApproximations}. {Another way to obtain this is the recent result~\cite[Theorem~A]{Binarysymm} stating that every infinite $\omega$-categorical model-complete core without a uniformly continuous clone homomorphism from its polymorphisms to $\Projs$ satisfies the conclusion of the lemma.} \end{proof}